-Even as the weather changes and we get out our winter clothes for another winter, your mind may also have turned to ways to keep your house cooler next summer.
+As the weather continues to take a turn for the warmer and we put our winter clothes away for another year, your mind may also have turned to ways to keep your house cooler this summer.
 The weather seems to grow more extreme every year, so it's important to be prepared for those hot, stuffy, humid days ahead.

-A good fan is a perfect investment, especially if you plan to be working from home for the foreseeable future.
+A good fan is a perfect investment, especially if you plan to be working from home or tend to suffer when the temperature gets higher.
 Whether you need to keep cool while at your desk or simply want a way to be comfortable across your entire living space, a fan is a brilliant substitute (or added extra!) for air conditioning.

 Alternatively, if you want a device that can control the humidity and moisture in your home, then head on over to our roundup of the best dehumidifiers.